 Here a concise URL for a version of this page without the comments.

-Here is the URL which will take them to another memory activity.
+Here is the URL which will take them to an interactive word search.